Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## February 2023

 - **Fixed.
 Summary report timeout.** Large reports would occasionally exceed database memory, leading to report download timeout.
-This has been fixed.
+This issue has been fixed.
 - **Display of the estimated time**.
 There's now display of the estimated time it takes for your Google Drive migration to complete.

 ## January 2023